Using The VSA Text Indicator And Why It’s Valuable

-The vertical text shown next to candles on your MT4 chart, tells you where the money is, and very importantly, where it ISN’T. In trading, identifying money flow is vital when it comes to making the best trading decisions.
+The vertical text beside the candles on your MT4 chart, tells you where the money is, and very importantly, where it ISN’T. In trading, identifying money flow is vital when it comes to making the best trading decisions.

 You are not an institution, so as an individual retail trader, you want to know where the big movers and shakers are placing their money, and conversely, where they are withdrawing.
 It is the large investors, and big money traders who actually cause price to move.
-So when THEY are buying and selling, these are called the accumulation, and distribution phases.
+So when THEY are buying and selling, it is referred to as ‘the accumulation, and distribution phases’.
 The VSA, or volume spread analysis indicator becomes an indispensable tool for the serious trader who understands that select indicators, by themselves, are not enough to make an informed trading decision.
 This is why you should always initially determine where the supply and demand lies within the present market.

 How The VSA Text Indicator Works

 The VSA text indicator needs to be coupled with a volume indicator to help in establishing direction of price movement.
 The VSA indicator itself will give you the following information:

 - No demand bar